baffoe-creator/Dao/README.md

 Set up and deploy votes in the app.
 Create and configure voting sessions to allow users to vote on proposals.

-We hope you enjoy using the Web3 Dao Web App!
+I hope you enjoy using the Web3 Dao Web App!

 TO RUN: